dyordan1/Asymmetric-Encryption-Library/README.md

     //populate your data mpuint(s)

-    //as before, you still need to generate keys mpuint d = mpuint(keySize),e = mpuint(keySize),n = mpuint(keySize);
+    //as before, you still need to generate keys
+    //but this time you have to manage them yourself. mpuint d = mpuint(keySize),e = mpuint(keySize),n = mpuint(keySize);
     GenerateKeys(d,e,n);